Tangeni-S/Penetration-Testing-Lab---LazySysAdmin/README.md

 # Penetration-Testing-Lab---LazySysAdmin

 ## Objective
-This lab is aimed to test my penetration testing abilities in a controlled enviroment.
-The primary focus is to simulate to as close as possible a live penetration test according to the CompTIA Pentest+ methodology which entails the following steps:
-- Step 1: Planning and Scoping
-- Step 2: Information Gathering and Vulnerability Scanning
-- Step 3: Attacks and Exploits
-- Step 4: Reporting and Communication
+The object of this lab is to gain root access to the system and present the flag stored on the system.

 ### Requirements
-This lab will require me to have the following in order to attempt:
+This lab required the following in order to attempt:
   1) Vmware Workstation (This is my preferred Hypervisor of choice, you can as well utilize VirtualBox)
   2) Kali Linux (I utilize the preconfigured Kali images found at [osboxes.org](https://www.osboxes.org/vmware-images/) to save time on having to do a complete install)
   3) LazySysAdmin VM found at vulnhub.com at the following link >>> https://www.vulnhub.com/entry/lazysysadmin-1,205/
-(**Disclaimer: This VM was created by the user, Togie Mcdogie and I have no claim/credit to any part of its development**)
+  (**Disclaimer: This Virtual Machine was created by the user, Togie Mcdogie and I have no claim/credit to any part of its development**)

 ### Tools Used
 - Nmap
+- SMBclient
-- Wappalyzer
+- Netcat
--
+- ssh

 ### Skills Learned / Developed
 1) Passive reconnaissance of a network subnet & devices
 2) Directory enumeration of a hosted website
-3)
+3) SMB share enumaration
+4) Privilege escalation
+5) Php

 ### Procedure
 #### 1) Setting up the VM's